Manage resource requirements

 Multiple resource requirements

-If your organization has the Multiple Resource Requirements feature enabled, you can specify multiple different groups of required tags and quantities for a given job.
-This feature is useful when you need to specify different groups of required tags for different stages of a work item.
-For example, you may need to specify that a work item requires a different set of tags for the first two hours of the job than it does for the remaining six hours of the job.
+If your organization has the Multiple Resource Requirements feature enabled, you can specify multiple different groups of resources and required tags for each work item.
+This feature can be useful when you need to specify different tags for different stages of a work item.
+For example, you may need to specify that a work item requires one set of tags for the first two hours and then a different set of tags for the remaining six hours.

-If the Multiple Resource Requirements feature is activated, Suggest will be disabled on both the Schedule tab of the work details page and the Work list in all consoles.
+If the Multiple Resource Requirements feature is enabled, Suggest will be disabled on both the Schedule tab of the work details page and the Work list in all consoles.

-You can use optimization to allocate jobs with multiple resource requirements provided the job has a set time.
+You can use optimization to allocate work with multiple resource requirements provided the work item has a set time.

 A quick way to tell if Multiple resource requirements is enabled for your organization is to open a work details page and look at the Resources column.
 If you see Add another requirement then the feature is enabled.